Mjz86/String/README.md

 i have a safe way of providing such allocators (  the Allocators are refrence counted, which is opt-out, but the benefit is that if a allocator is destroyed in debug mode,  the assertion ensure that no polymorphic refrences are alive , if not , the debug will crash on assertion,  this is better than a security vulnerability,  but , the reference counting is opt out if the user suspected overhead with doing a reference counted allocator). i have both constexpr friendly memory resources , and a standard pmr adaptor if anyone is interested.

+## why not the standard allocator?
+ reasons for my polymorphic allocator design,  that gives almost all control of heap management to the implementation of the allocator:
+1. no constexpr support .
+2. cannot tell the Allocator to allocate more than needed, ( the exact size is usually rounded,  but the delta is wasted).
+3. cannot grantee thread-safety.
+4. has no notion of owning a block ( chained allocators are very hard).
+5. has no idea of the property of the allocated block ( we cant fail fast , we cant say that this is a common size of our nodes , we cant say that we can afford more time for less fragmentation,  ect...).
+7. no alignment requirement for `char`.
+8. is a template pram,  the types are always different, so much workaround for nonexistent problems ( a memory resource handle throwing exception on move or copy ) .
+9. the Allocator type ( template pram) has unpredictable size.
+10. compiler cannot Optimize  try and catch away, because they rely on the stack unwinder , but nullptr checks are easy.

 # Value Semantics

 The string is a value type.
 In my library, all of the move and copy functions